 Solid Mount Setup

-This guide walks you through how to assemble, install, adjust, and inspect the Beta Bloc Solid Mount.
-The Solid Mount is designed to turn your Beta Bloc into a stable, removable home training setup when attached to an appropriate backing board.
+This guide walks you through how to assemble, install, adjust, and inspect the Beta Block Solid Mount.
+The Solid Mount is designed to turn your Beta Block into a stable, removable home training setup when attached to an appropriate backing board.

 Before installing, read through this guide completely and confirm that your backing board, mounting location, hardware, and training area are appropriate for your setup.
 Wall construction varies, and the user is responsible for choosing a secure mounting location and properly installing the Solid Mount before use.